developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 	<FontDirectory value="\\Windows"/>

 ###JavascriptEnabled
 Controls whether JavaScript is enabled on Windows Mobile devices. **Applies only to Windows Mobile with IE engine**.
-JavaScript is always enabled on Android and WM/CE with Zebra webkit.
+JavaScript is always enabled on Android and WM/CE with Zebra Webkit.

 **Possible Values**